CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 </details>
 <br/>

- 3.3 From the NSX-T Manager Homepage at the bottom of the `System` section, click `Get Started`, and then click `Setup Transport Nodes`
+ 3.3 From NSX-T Manager UI, click on the `System` tab, then click `Get Started` in the left navigation bar, and then click `Setup Transport Nodes`

 <details><summary>Screenshot 3.3</summary>
 <img src="Images/2019-07-13-01-35-19.png">